CIG-GitHub/py-vector/docs/design-philosophy.md

 # Serif Design Philosophy

-Jib is intentionally small, predictable, and Pythonic.
+Serif is intentionally small, predictable, and Pythonic.
 Its goal is not to compete with full-fledged analytics engines, but to provide a clean, minimal foundation for vectors, tables, and lightweight transformations that integrate naturally with Python and the UI systems built on top of it.

-This document outlines the core principles that guide the design of Jib.
+This document outlines the core principles that guide the design of Serif.
 Any future feature or contribution should be evaluated against these principles.

 ---

 ## **Principle 1 — Minimal Surface Area; Maximal Composability**

-Jib prioritizes a small, understandable set of primitives rather than an ever-expanding API.
+Serif prioritizes a small, understandable set of primitives rather than an ever-expanding API.
 Every additional method or behavior must *earn its place* by providing clear value and interacting cleanly with existing semantics.

 - Prefer a single, general mechanism over multiple convenience wrappers.